garethrogers2828/Football-Quiz/README.md

 User goals are:

 - Answer questions
-- receive feedback of correct answer
+- Receive feedback of correct answer
-- see my score
+- See my score

 ## Business Goals